fxn/z85/README.md

 ### How does padding work?

-The method `encode_with_padding` appends as many `\0`s as needed to the input, and stores a trailing digit from 1 to 4 indicating how many extra `NUL`s there are (with 4 meaning none).
+The method `encode_with_padding` appends as many `\0`s as needed to the input, and stores a trailing digit from 0 to 3 indicating how many extra `NUL`s there are.

 On the other side, `decode_with_padding` removes the counter, and chops the `\0`s accordingly.